-Too often, folks focus their energies on cutting back on insignificant parts of their budgets.
+Many people focus their energies on cutting back on insignificant parts of their budgets.
 We’re told to cut back on happy hour, bring lunch to work, and cut out the lattes from Starbucks.
-We’re told that disciplined saving—of at least 15% of our incomes–is the way towards wealth and early financial freedom.
+We’re told that disciplined saving—of at least 15% of our incomes–is the way toward wealth and early financial freedom.

-The government (specifically the bureau of labor statistics) provided this data, so naturally, taxes are not included.
+The government (specifically the bureau of labor statistics) provided the data in the chart to the right, so naturally, taxes are not included.
 But moving past taxes we can clearly see where the Average Joe spends most of his money.

 Literally, half of the typical American’s expenses come from just two categories – housing and transportation.
 33% of total spending is on housing.

-While there are probably many areas that you can improve upon with your financial position, the fact of the matter is that most people are beating around the bush when it comes to saving money.
-Preparing your meals instead of going out to lunch, going on inexpensive vacations, and cutting back on your entertainment budget is fine, but why sweat the small stuff when a third of your spending Is going out the window every month?
+Preparing your meals instead of going out to lunch, going on inexpensive vacations, and cutting back on your entertainment budget is fine, but why sweat the small stuff when a third of your spending is going out the window every month?

 What if I told you that you could completely eliminate your housing expenses and live completely for free?
-THAT will make a real difference in your budget.
-That kind of change will help you build wealth, and fast.
+That will make a real difference in your budget.
+House hacking will help you build wealth, and fast.

 While already a strong saver, I was able to substantially increase my savings rate in the absence of a rent or mortgage payment, allowing me to stockpile cash very quickly.